ResonantPyre/resonantpyre.github.io/Fukuyama_Science.md

 The accumulation of knowledge, abstract but more often encoded in specific practices, from agriculture to metallurgy, is ancient.
 The discovery of the scientific method, however, qualitatively changed the relationship of scientific knowledge to the historical process.
 It did this by increasing the pace and by formulating it in a way that it scientific knowledge could "become a universal possession of rational man" unhindered by contingent cultural differences.
 Fukuyama's Universal History driven by science truly begins with modern natural science, in the sixteenth and seventeenth centuries onward.

 Scientific progress is not, for now, entirely autonomous of man.
-It was neglected by man for thousands of years and could be neglected for thousands more, if the consequences and uses of scientific knowledge did not force men to adopt its banner.
-These consequences are not because of the knowledge in itself, but what men does with it.
-The scientific method is obviously the tool, along with human intelligence and the environments that foster it which _do_ scientific progress.
+It was neglected by man for thousands of years and could be neglected for thousands more, if the consequences and uses of scientific knowledge did not force men to adopt its logic.
+These consequences are not because of the knowledge in itself, but what men do with it.
+The scientific method is obviously the tool, along with human intelligence _does_ science.
 But what encourages, even requires its use and forces its discoveries to be accepted and taught?

 Fukuyama describes two interactions on the individual and group level, which directly motivate the scientific and technological endeavor.
 The first is military competition.
 The second is the progressive conquest of nature to satisfy human desires, also called economic development.